RamonM47/art-collection-Unit-4/README.md

 ---

 ## Objective
-I wanted to create an app where i can track the progress of my paintings/drawings as i make new aditions.
+I wanted to create an app where i can track the progress of my paintings/drawings as i make new additions.
 This will help me to keep track of my additions and not lose anything i may have learned

 ---
 ## Launch